 Instead of dropping hundreds of dollars at REI, go to a tag sale and see if you can score some outdoor camping equipment at reasonable pricing.

 An estate sale is a type of auction where an individual or family sells their personal belongings to the public.
 Estate sales often take place following a death in the family.

 Estate sales often sell high-end items at reasonable prices.
-You can potentially find quality artwork, expensive sofas, and electronic devices at these events.
+You can estate sale deals on things like quality artwork, expensive sofas, and electronic devices at a cheap pr

 Are tag sales safe?

 Tag sales are generally safe.
 The only thing you have to be careful about is purchasing fake or stolen items… and bed bugs.

 If you buy an item and it turns out to be stolen but you didn’t know it at the time, then you can’t be held liable for its theft.